 Expanding your company into Canada is an exciting time of growth.
 However, it also comes with challenges, such as learning how to get a work visa in Canada.
 If your company has never obtained work visas for employees, you can benefit from working with a trusted global PEO that can help you stay compliant.

 Globalization Partners has experience aiding companies in their expansions across the globe.
 When you choose to work with our team, we’ll act as the Employer of Record to handle all aspects of your expansion.
-We’ll hire your employees through our company and assign them to work for you.
-That way, we can take care of obtaining work visas in Canada and ensuring that employees are ready to be productive from day one.

-Types of Working Visas in Canada
+Types of Work Visas in Canada

 Most people looking to live and work in Canada require a work permit and employment visa.
 Canada has two main types of work permits — open work permit and employer-specific work permit.
 The country’s Immigration Office issues open work permits to any immigrant who wants to work for an employer for a fixed amount of time.
 Employer-specific permits allow people to work for only one specific employer in a certain location.